cacheflowe/ctd-creative-coding/docs/welcome.md

 ### Hello ATLAS friends!

 [Justin Gitlin](https://cacheflowe.com) here (he/him) - your lecturer for the Creative Coding course (ATLS 5660).
 I wanted to welcome you to our class and make sure you have the info to join our virtual spaces.
 This course will be remote and held via Zoom.
-I'm really excited to code with you all this Fall, starting Monday, August 28 at 4pm.
+I'm really excited to code with you this Fall.

 The [living syllabus](https://github.com/cacheflowe/ctd-creative-coding) will be updated throughout the semester, but is fairly stable.
-I have a solid outline of topics that I want to cover, but I'll be flexible and responsive to the natural progression of the class and individual needs. **Please read the course description in the syllabus, because this is not a frontend web development class** as some old descriptions suggest!
+I have a solid outline of topics that I want to cover, but I'll be flexible and responsive to the natural progression of the class and individual needs. **Please read the [current course description](https://github.com/cacheflowe/ctd-creative-coding/blob/master/README.md#course-description) in the syllabus, because this is not a frontend web development class** as some [old descriptions](https://catalog.colorado.edu/courses-a-z/atls/) suggest on the ATLAS website!
 We will be making *art with code*, not traditional websites.
 However, the coding skills we learn in the course will be valuable for any other coding adventures you go on.

 ## Preparing for class